kallamrameshbabu/census-informed-data-quality-governance/README.md

 ```
 src/                      Importable modules (profiling, corruption, baselines, downstream)
 notebooks/                Colab notebooks, run in numeric order
-data/raw/checksums.txt    SHA-256 of every input file (Online Retail II not included)
+data/raw/                 Two redistributable corpora plus checksums.txt
 outputs/tables/           Every CSV table referenced in the manuscript (T0-T12)
-outputs/figures/          Every figure (F1-F7), named to match manuscript numbering
+outputs/figures/          Every figure (Figure1-Figure7), matching manuscript numbering
-outputs/metrics/          Raw, unaggregated experiment output behind each table
-outputs/logs/             Environment manifests
 ```

+Running the notebooks also creates `outputs/metrics/` (raw, unaggregated experiment output behind each table) and `outputs/logs/` (environment manifests) in your own Drive.
+Those are regenerated on every run and are not committed here.

-Figure and table files are named `F<n>_description.png` and `T<n>_description.csv` to match the numbering used in the manuscript, not necessarily the order in which they were generated.
-See `outputs/figures/FIGURE_MAPPING.md` if any renumbering was needed after initial generation.
+Figure files are named `Figure<n>_description.png` and table files `T<n>_description.csv`, matching the numbering used in the manuscript directly.
+Note that the manuscript's figure order is not the order the figures were generated in — Section 5.2 (scoring bias) precedes Section 5.3 (detection coverage) — so the filenames follow the manuscript, not the notebooks.

 ## Key design decisions